Emory Tate: Chess career

 Tate's highest FIDE rating was 2413 on the October 2006 rating list, which made him the 72nd highest-rated player in the United States and among the top 2000 active players in the world.
 His peak USCF rating was 2508 on December 30, 1996.
 He received the International Master title in 2007, after earning his third norm at the 2006 World Open.
+Although Tate earned his first IM norm in the late 1980s, the title came nearly two decades later, in part because he mainly competed in weekend Swiss events where norms were not available.

 His oldest son, Andrew, said: "I never saw him study chess books, ever.
 He also hated chess computers and never used them.
 He just sat down and played."

 Tate earned a reputation as a creative tactician on the U.S. chess circuit, where he won about 80 tournament games against grandmasters.
+Among his most celebrated victories was a win over Grandmaster Leonid Yudasin at the 1997 U.S. Masters, which was featured in Chess Life and annotated by International Master Jack Peters.
+Other well-known games included queen sacrifices in wins over Grandmaster Gennadi Sagalchik at the 1995 New York PCA event and Grandmaster Nick deFirmian at the 2001 New Jersey Open, as well as a victory over Grandmaster Sergey Kudrin at the 2001 World Open.

-Tate won the United States Armed Forces Chess Championship five times.
+Tate won the United States Armed Forces Chess Championship five times, in 1983, 1984, 1987, 1988, and 1989, while serving in the Air Force.
 He won the Indiana state championship six times (1995, 1996, 2000, 2005, 2006, 2007) and was inducted into the Indiana State Chess Hall of Fame in 2005.
 He also won the Alabama state championship in 2010.
 Fellow Air Force veteran and 2003 U.S. Armed Forces Chess Champion Leroy Hill said: "All the players had street names.
 Emory's was 'Extraterrestrial' because we thought his play was out of this world."

 Personal life

+My unmatched perspicacity, coupled with sheer indefatigability, makes me a feared opponent in any realm of human endeavor.